brannondorsey/whonow/README.md

 	- `forever`: Respond with the previous IP address forever.
 	- `repeat`: Repeat the entire set of rules starting from the beginning.
 - `[uuid/random-string]`: A random string to keep DNS Rebind attacks against the same IP addresses separate from each other.
 See [Gotchas](#gotchas) for more info.
-- `example.com`: A domain name you have pointing to a `whonow` nameserver, like the publicly available `rebind.network` `whonow` instance.
+- `example.com`: A domain name you have pointing to a `whonow` nameserver, like the publicly available `rebind.network:53` `whonow` instance.

 Rules can be chained together to form complex response behavior.